shadow/shadow/docs/shadow_config_spec.md

 Type: "error" OR "warning" OR "info" OR "debug" OR "trace" OR null

 Log level at which to print host log messages.

+#### `host_defaults.pcap_capture_size`

+Default: "65535 B"
+Type: String OR Integer

+How much data to capture per packet (header and payload) if pcap logging is enabled.

+The default of 65535 bytes is the maximum length of an IP packet.

 #### `host_defaults.pcap_directory`